MicrosoftDocs/architecture-center/docs/patterns/static-content-hosting-content.md

 - When some content is located in a storage account and other content is in a hosted compute instance, it becomes more challenging to deploy and update the application.
 You might have to perform separate deployments, and version the application and content to manage it more easily&mdash;especially when the static content includes script files or UI components.
 However, if only static resources have to be updated, they can simply be uploaded to the storage account without needing to redeploy the application package.

 - Storage services might not support the use of custom domain names.
-In this case it's necessary to specify the full URL of the resources in links because they'll be in a different domain from the dynamically-generated content containing the links.
+In this case it's necessary to specify the full URL of the resources in links because they'll be in a different domain from the dynamically generated content containing the links.

 - The storage containers must be configured for public read access, but it's vital to ensure that they aren't configured for public write access to prevent users being able to upload content.